Written by Nalina Ramalakshmi and published on 06 May 2021.

 Praying every morning can help your child de-stress and think clearly.
-There are also several other benefits.
-Explore more with this article.
+There are several other reasons to pray.
+Explore the importance of prayer with this article.

-Poojyasri Swami Paripoornananda Saraswati, a saint, scholar, visionary and mentor of Advaita Philosophy, answers questions related to the act of praying.
+In an exclusive chat with ParentCircle, Poojyasri Swami Paripoornananda Saraswati, scholar, visionary, and mentor of Advaita philosophy, answers several questions related to praying.

-Prayer is the surrendering of oneself to God.
-It helps a person grow out of his own limitations, helplessness and the sense of insecurity.
-We surrender ourselves to the feet of the Lord realizing that it is the only way to touch the universal Consciousness.
+Prayer is the act of surrendering oneself to God.
+It helps a person grow out of his own limitations, helplessness, and a sense of insecurity.
+We surrender ourselves to the feet of the Lord realizing that it is the only way to touch the universal consciousness.
+The importance of prayer in our daily life should never be underestimated.

-The purpose of prayer is not to demand or beg from God.
-It is not meant to materialize what is not material - I don’t have a job, so I want a job or I don’t have a child, so I want a child.
+The purpose of prayer is not to demand or beg from God - I don't have a job, so I want a job or I don't have a child, so I want a child.

 Encourage your children to pray to the Almighty to bless them so that they may achieve success in all their efforts.